When I heard first Eric Worre’s say network marketing is a better way, it really resonated with me.

 The problem with traditional network marketers is that they over-promise and under-deliver instead of the other way around.

-Instead of telling people “it’s easy” (it’s not) and pointing to the outliers who build massive teams in 3-6 months, we should be highlighting stories that are more reasonable.
+Instead of telling people “it’s easy” (it’s not) and pointing to the outliers who build massive teams in 3-6 months, we should be highlighting stories that are more reasonable and realistic.

 Now, will everyone have the kind of success he had?
 No.

-But it’s possible and even a fraction of that success would change the lives of most people.
+It’s possible and not only that, but just a fraction of that type of success would change the lives of most people.

-Ten years is a long time… but 40 years is longer.
+Ten years is a long time… but of course, the flip side of that is that 40 years is longer.

 I’ll quote Eric Worre again- “The truth is good enough.”